eafeicke/rivulets/README.md

 This project is intended to simulate how droplets of water might wear down tracks into a dirt slope.

-I think Pygame could be useful for this.
+Pygame could be useful for this.

 Represent the slope as a grid with the top of the slope as the top of the screen.